CT 85

 Part of this road was built in 1972, from Route 2 in Colchester to Route 82 in Salem.
 In July 1971, however, the DOT had announced that in order to minimize motorist confusion and signing costs, the old Route 85 would keep its number.
 The new Route freeway opened as Route 11, and there's much more history on the Route 11 page.

-In 1956, Route 85 was reconstructed in the Gilead area of Hebron.
+In 1960, about 5 miles of Route 94 and Route 85 were reconstructed in the Gilead area of Hebron.
 Salt Box Road and Prentice Hill Road are old alignments of the route.
+Porter Road and Martin Road are also older alignments where a sharp corner was bypassed.
+The state briefly assigned SR 527, 527A, 527B, 527C, and 527D to the old segments of the route.

 In 1984, Route 85 was widened to four lanes with a median near the newly opened Crystal Mall in Waterford.